-Research skills 2 is assessed by three elements of assessment.
-The first and second are elements of coursework and the third is an unseen examination.
-The overall module mark is calculated by weighting the marks achieved for the first and second coursework elements and the examination in a ratio of 30:50:20.
+Research skills 2 is assessed by two elements of assessment.
+The first is an unseen examination and the second is an element of coursework.
+The overall module mark is calculated by weighting the marks achieved for the examination and coursework element in a ratio of 20:80.